 - Think of all the terms that you may use to describe the concepts in your topic.
 Make a list of these before you begin searching so that you can work your way through them as you search.

-Remember that starting your search with an Internet search engine is not always the best strategy.
-Consider searching library catalogues for books and videos and databases for journal articles first.
+Remember that starting your research with an Internet search engine is not always the best strategy.
+It can be useful to do so in order to get a sense of the kind of material that is out there, but you should always search library collections, including catalogues for books and videos, and databases for journal articles.

 Remember to think critically!

 This guide has been broken into several sections, each of which are accessible using one of the tabs above.
 We have tried to cover all the major topics related to web searching.
 If you have questions or comments, please contact AU Library.